PIVX-Labs/bitlisten/README.md

-## BitListen - Bitcoin Transaction Visualizer ##
+## BitListen - PIVX Transaction Visualizer ##

-Current version hosted at [**BitListen.com**](http://bitlisten.com/).
-Project formerly known as "Listen to Bitcoin" (ListenToBitcoin.com has been sold.)
+Current version hosted at [**PIVX-Labs.github.io/bitlisten**](https://pivx-labs.github.io/bitlisten/).
+Forked from a project formerly known as "Listen to Bitcoin" (ListenToBitcoin.com has been sold.)

-Realtime Bitcoin transaction visualizer written in HTML/Javascript.
+Realtime PIVX transaction visualizer written in HTML/Javascript.
 See and hear new transactions and blocks as they propagate through the Bitcoin Network.

 ### Building ###